cow203/Flappy-Bird-Neural-Network/README.md

 # Flappy-Bird-Neural-Network
 **Made by Charlie Wells**

-Uses NEAT (NeuroEvolution of Augmenting Topologies) to establish and train a neural network, allowing it to evolve and get further into the game.
+Uses NEAT (NeuroEvolution of Augmenting Topologies) to establish and train a neural network.
-Also contains additional functionality allowing the user to play and save their own highscores
+Contains additional functionality, allowing the user to play and save their own highscores.

 ## Installation